ehmicky/autoserver/README.md

     Click on "docs" to see the schema.
   - schema printed as HTML with `localhost:5001/graphql/schema`

+# Testing

+There are no unit tests yet.

+`gulp test` will run linting though, using ESLint for general linting, and also checking code duplication.

 # Tooling

 We recommend using the Chrome extension [Node Inspector Manager](https://github.com/june07/NIM) for